Prince Frederick, Duke of York and Albany: Residences

 Frederick maintained a country residence at Oatlands near Weybridge, Surrey but he was seldom there, preferring to immerse himself in his administrative work at Horse Guards (the British army's headquarters) and, after hours, in London's high life, with its gaming tables: Frederick was perpetually in debt because of his excessive gambling on cards and racehorses.
 In 1826 his London residence was 8 South Audley Street, Mayfair, which had previously been occupied by his deceased sister-in-law Caroline of Brunswick.

 Construction of a palatial London residence for Frederick, York House (later Lancaster House) commenced in 1825.
 Sir Robert Smirke was originally hired to design the house, until under the influence of the Duke's mistress the Duchess of Rutland, he was replaced by Benjamin Dean Wyatt who mainly designed the exterior.
 The house was only a shell when Frederick died in 1827.
 It is constructed from Bath stone, in a neo-classical style.
 The lease of the house was purchased from Frederick's executors by the 2nd Marquess of Stafford (later 1st Duke of Sutherland) and was under his direction that it was completed in 1838.
 It was known as Stafford House for almost a century thereafter.

 Heir presumptive

 Following the unexpected death of his niece, Princess Charlotte of Wales, in 1817, Frederick became second in line to the throne, with a serious chance of inheriting it.
 In 1820, he became heir presumptive with the death of his father, George III.

 Death

 Frederick died of dropsy and apparent cardiovascular disease at the home of the Duke of Rutland in Arlington Street, London, in 1827.
 After lying in state at the Chapel Royal in London, Frederick's remains were interred in St George's Chapel, Windsor Castle, following his funeral there.
-The chapel was so cold during the funeral, held at night, that the Foreign Secretary, George Canning, contracted rheumatic fever, becoming so ill that he thought he might not recover; Canning died on 8 August the same year.
+The chapel was so cold during the funeral, held at night in January, that the Foreign Secretary, George Canning, contracted rheumatic fever, becoming so ill that he thought he might not recover; Canning became Prime Minister that April, but died on 8 August the same year.